nkvinnesland/p3/README.md

 User Perspective: The UI allows users to interact smoothly with the app.
 Buttons are clearly labeled, and the app responds to user input by fetching and displaying summaries in a visually appealing way.
 Coding Challenges: Using Vaadin, a Java-based front-end framework, we had to create a responsive, user-friendly layout.
 We implemented several customizations to enhance the user experience, including styling buttons, adding icons, and ensuring the layout adapts to different screen sizes.

+**IMPORTANT NOTES**

+Due to github not allowing the push of my .env file and my google cloud storage credentials you will not be able to run this by opening it in IntelliJ.
+I have spoken with the professor and he said not to worry as we will present it in class and during the code review.